tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 **File:** [FinTech Domains Slides](https://docs.google.com/presentation/d/1_7OIXTJY_Yli-E9KO7n4ZlGcylu9IMEsvJuFkhYivpc/edit#slide=id.g5ecf7ad488_3_35)

 Open the slideshow and ask the students the following questions.
-(Slides 47–55)

 * What are some areas in the financial industry in which technology has disrupted traditional finance activities?